 What is a high-risk pregnancy?

-A high-risk pregnancy is one that has a greater chance of you or your baby becoming sick or dying.
+Certain conditions, called risk factors, make a pregnancy high risk.
 Problems can happen during the pregnancy, during delivery, or in the weeks after delivery.

 Doctors watch high-risk pregnancies very carefully

 If your pregnancy is considered high risk, you may be sent to a special doctor, clinic, or hospital

 Receiving proper medical care could save your life and your baby's life

 What can make your pregnancy high risk?

 Some of the common factors that make your pregnancy high risk include:

 Age (girls 15 or under and women 35 or older are at higher risk)

 Smoking, drinking, or using drugs